 Recalling my (almost) Perfect English Language Students

-MY TOP TWO STUDENTS AND THE QUALITIES THEY HAD/HAVE TO BE AN (ALMOST) PERFECT ENGLISH LANGUAGE STUDENT
+MY TOP TWO STUDENTS AND THE QUALITIES THEY HAD/HAVE TO BE AN (ALMOST) PERFECT STUDENT OF ENGLISH

 Student 1: Maja

-The first student that springs to mind is a seventeen year old girl called Maja from the town of Płock in Poland who I taught back in 2010-11.
+The first student that springs to mind is a girl called Maja who's from the town of Płock in Poland.
+I taught Maja back in 2010-11.
 She was seventeen at the time.

-I tended to give Maja challenging advanced-level texts at the start of each session, which we would analyse in terms of structure, vocabulary, pronunciation and grammar.
-This analysis didn’t usually take very long because she always knew everything, so 80% of most classes was dedicated to discussion.
+I tended to give Maja challenging advanced-level texts at the start of each session.
+We’d then analyse the texts in terms of structure, vocabulary, pronunciation and grammar.
+This analysis usually didn’t take very long because she always knew everything.
+Therefore, the majority of the time was dedicated to discussion.

 In the time I taught Maja, we must have covered over 60 topics for discussion.
 Politics, diet, education, environment, you name it - Maja’s ability to express opinions and transfer unbelievable knowledge in English about some very complex and controversial themes was outstanding.
-Unbelievably, there were lessons when she would speak for 45 minutes and not make a mistake.
+Unbelievably, there were lessons when she would speak for 55 minutes and barely make a mistake.

 It seemed to me that Maja was a voracious reader of anything and everything in English.
 Perhaps her abilities can be explained by Stephen Krashen’s theory of Comprehensible Input.
-She acquired language naturally by gaining so much written and audible (native speaker dominated) input outside of class, which she mostly understood.
+She acquired language naturally by gaining so much written and audible input outside of class.

 Maja also excelled in vocabulary/phrase recall tests.
-As if her natural talent and curiosity was not enough, Maja was obviously putting in a lot of hard work behind the scenes to be an (almost) perfect student.
+As if her natural talent and curiosity were not enough, Maja put in a lot of hard work behind the scenes to be an (almost) perfect student.

-Overall, inquisitiveness, hard work and a willingness to challenge oneself - qualities which the budding (almost) perfect student of English requires.
-Maja had these qualities in abundance.
+Overall, inquisitiveness, a strong work ethic and a willingness to challenge oneself - qualities which the budding (almost) perfect student of English requires.
+Maja had all of these qualities in abundance.

 Student 2: Marek

-The second student I would like to mention is a Polish man called Marek who I’ve been teaching since 2012.
+The second student I’d like to mention is a Polish man called Marek.
+I’ve been teaching him since 2012.

-Similar to Maja, Marek’s desire to immerse himself in English every day set him on the road to spoken fluency.
-I feel that this willingness has never been strenuous for him because his love of the English language has always been strong.
+Like Maja, Marek’s desire to immerse himself in English every day set him on the road to spoken fluency.

-What is unique about my classes with Marek is that we meet every second day for between ten and twenty minutes.
+My classes with Marek are quite unique as we meet every second day for between ten and twenty minutes.
 He is only one of two students I've had in my career who's been able to commit to meeting every second day.
 Quite simply, English has become a habit for Marek.
 Speaking English needs to become a habit.
 The regularity with which a student has lessons means so much more than the length of classes.
 Hence, the regularity of meetings means so much more than the length of lessons and the amount of material covered.

-Another of Marek’s qualities is his preparation skills.
-We must have had close to 500 lessons together, and I can’t really recall him being under-prepared for a class.
-Therefore, he’s able to get the most out of the materials I send to him.
+Another of Marek’s qualities is his organisational skills.
+We must have had close to 750 lessons together.
+Frankly, I can’t ever recall him being under-prepared for a class.
+Therefore, he really does get the most out of the materials I send to him.

-I’ve made it quite clear in this post regarding my beliefs as an ELT teacher, highlighting the point that students of English need to develop language learning strategies in order to record new words and phrases.
+One of my core beliefs as an ELT teacher is that students of English need to foster at least one language learning strategy in order to record new words and phrases.

-As you can read about here, the best language learning strategy I’ve come up with is the PELC Word-Phrase Table, which can help English language learners to store vocabulary, phrases and personalised sentences which contain these newly-learned words, collocations and even grammatical structures.
+The best language learning strategy I’ve come up with is the Word-Phrase Table.
+This can help English language learners to store vocabulary, phrases and personalised sentences which contain these newly-learned words, collocations and even grammatical structures.

 I encouraged Marek to compile his own Word-Phrase Table.
-He toyed with the idea, but instead chose to persist with the SuperMemo Method, which was developed in Poland in the 1980s.
+Instead, he chose to persist with the SuperMemo Method, which was developed by Pole Piotr Woźniak back in the 1980s.

-Essentially, SuperMemo optimizes the process of learning by approximating optimal intervals that should separate repetitions of knowledge.
-Therefore, its sophisticated algorithm helps users to minimise the time they spend on learning and repetition cycles, thus facilitating the memorisation of thousands of words.
+Essentially, SuperMemo optimises the process of learning by approximating optimal intervals that should separate repetitions of knowledge.
+Therefore, its sophisticated algorithm helps users to minimise the time they spend on learning and repetition cycles.
+This facilitates the memorisation of thousands of words.

-Whenever I check up on Marek’s progress, it appears that he’s always up-to-date with his SuperMemo, so he’s clearly persistent.
+Whenever I check up on Marek’s progress, he always seems to be up-to-date with his Supermemo.

-Overall, Marek possesses a lethal combination of traits when it comes to attaining spoken fluency: preparation skills, persistence, consistency, a language learning strategy he is comfortable with and, most importantly, passion and love for the English language.
+Overall, Marek possesses a lethal combination of traits when it comes to attaining spoken fluency.
+These include excellent preparation skills, consistency, persistence, a language learning strategy he is comfortable with and, most importantly, passion and love for the English language.

-WHAT SHOULD AN AVERAGE ENGLISH LANGUAGE STUDENT DO TO BECOME AN (ALMOST) PERFECT ENGLISH LANGUAGE STUDENT?
+WHAT does the AVERAGE ENGLISH LANGUAGE STUDENT need to DO TO BECOME AN (ALMOST) PERFECT ENGLISH LANGUAGE STUDENT?

-It is all well and good for students to follow tips, such as these, to develop their level of spoken English.
+It is all well and good for students to follow tips to develop their level of spoken English.

-However, students such as Maja and Marek are driven, passionate, inquisitive and persistent individuals who don’t allow any obstacles to stand in their way when it comes to attaining English proficiency.
+However, students such as Maja and Marek are driven, passionate, inquisitive and persistent individuals who don’t allow any obstacles to stand in their way when it comes to attaining proficiency in English.

-The majority of students I have taught in private language schools believe that it is enough to have a few ninety minute English language classes every week, do a bit of homework and think that everything will fall into place because they attend a school.
+The majority of students I've taught in private language schools believe that it is enough to have two ninety minute English language classes every week and do their homework.
+They just think that everything will magically fall into place because they attend a language school.

 Language learning does not work like that.
-The passion has to there, and monumental effort is sometimes required.
+The learner needs to be passionate, and monumental effort is required to overcome the intermediate plateau.

 - Changed his mobile phone language to English.

-- Switched all of his software on his computer to English language, such as Office.
+- Switched all of his software on his computer to English, such as Office.

 - Watches everything on TV in English.